webrtc-rs/signaling/README.md

   election, queued messages replayed at registration, and silent registration.
 - **V2 is token-bound and epoch-gated.** Registration requires an admission token bound to `(room_id, client_id)`, and every `send` carries the room's current signal epoch.
 Frames from a retired epoch are dropped rather than misrouted.
+- **A room id has exactly one spelling.** V2 rooms are UUIDv8 values minted by `new_room_id`, carried in links and browser JSON as 22 base64url characters. `parse_room_token` accepts only a canonical encoding — right length, zero trailing bits, version 8, RFC 9562 variant — because rooms are keyed by the value received, so a second spelling would become a second room.
 - **Mode transitions are barriers, not flags.** A third join moves the room to `Upgrading`, selects the least-loaded ready worker by `(assigned_clients, assigned_rooms, instance_id)`, and commits `SFU` only after every `MemberJoined` result arrives.
 A room that sits at no more than two members for the downgrade dwell commits `P2P` again, elects the